red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

 ## Jailbreak Protection

 Jailbreak protection helps prevent adversarial attempts from bypassing safety measures and manipulating the LLM into generating harmful or unwanted content.
-The NeMo Guardrails Library provides multiple layers of jailbreak protection:
+The NeMo Guardrails library provides multiple layers of jailbreak protection:

 - **Self-check jailbreak detection**: Use the LLM to identify jailbreak attempts.
 - **Heuristic detection**: Use pattern-based detection for common jailbreak techniques.